Basic Features of the JSD Program

 A candidate must spend at least two years (six academic quarters) in residence at the Law School while working on the dissertation.
 Residence requires living in Chicago.

 During the years in residence the candidate will be expected to participate in the academic activities at the Law School on a daily basis.
-This will include 1) taking at least three courses related to the dissertation in the Law School or elsewhere in the University during the two years of residence (this requirement may be waived for students who did their LL.M. studies at Chicago); 2) regular attendance at one of the faculty workshops; 3) regular attendance at the weekly faculty Works in Progress lunches; and 4) active participation in the Research Colloquium for J.S.D. students and fellows.
+This can include taking classes related to the dissertation, participation in the Junior Scholars Colloquium, regular attendance of faculty workshops and attending the weekly faculty Works in Progress lunches.

 Once a candidate has been admitted to the J.S.D.
 Program, the student must register with the University for three quarters - usually the Autumn, Winter, and Spring Quarters - each academic year until the J.S.D. is awarded or the student is no longer in the Program.
 The registration status will be either in residence for students living in Chicago or not in residence for students living outside of Chicago.
 Students in residence are eligible for all the benefits associated with full-time registration: access to student housing, full library privileges, use of athletic facilities, quarterly computer time, access to student health insurance and the services of the University's Student Care Center, ability to borrow under federal student loan programs (so long as the student is otherwise eligible), and deferment of payment of past federal loans.